 (11) Alcohol.
-The use, possession, manufacture, delivery, sale, or distribution of alcoholic beverages or paraphernalia (except as permitted by federal, state, and local laws and applicable college policies), or being observably under the influence of any alcoholic beverage or public intoxication on college premises or at collegesponsored events.
-Alcoholic beverages may not, in any circumstance, be used by, be possessed by, or distributed to any person not of legal age.
+The use, possession, manufacture, delivery, sale, or distribution of alcoholic beverages or paraphernalia (except as permitted by federal, state, and local laws and applicable college policies), or being observably under the influence of any alcoholic beverage or public intoxication on college premises or at college-sponsored events.
+Alcoholic beverages may not, in any circumstance, be used by, by possessed by, or distributed to any person not of legal age.

-(12) Cannabis, drug, and tobacco violations.
+(12) Cannabis, Drug and Tobacco Violations.